 After services, we invite you to join us in Harris Hall (east of the sanctuary, accessed via the center courtyard) for coffee hour.
 It would be our clergy’s pleasure to meet and speak with you.

 Childcare: Children of all ages are welcome at services (for information about Sunday School which takes place during the first half of the 10 AM worship service, click here [link to the Sunday School page]).
 Childcare is provided in the nursery during the 8 AM and 10 AM Sunday service.
 The nursery also extends its hours to accommodate parents wishing to participate in activities immediately following the service, such as coffee hour.
 Childcare is also available during most church events and our popular adult Bible studies.

 Contemporary Service: Looking for an Episcopal service with a modern twist?
-On the first Sunday of every month at 10 AM, we have our Simple Gifts contemporary service in Harris Hall for children and families.
+On the first Sunday of every month at 10 AM, we have our Rise and Shine contemporary service in Harris Hall for children and families.
 The Eucharist is also offered during this special service.
-Read more about Simple Gifts contemporary worship.

 Weekday Services: In addition to our three Sunday Services, we also have weekday services in the Chapel of St. Mary.
 We offer Eucharist Monday-Friday at noon and morning prayers at 9 AM.